alexmadeathing/dilate/README.md

 # WARNING
-This library is work in progress.
-We currently support dilation and undilation of types u8, u16, u32, u64, u128, usize.
-We do not yet support arithmetic on dilated integers.
+This library is in alpha.
+It is feature complete at a basic level, but may be subject to change.

 # dilate
 A compact, high performance integer dilation library for Rust.